jzhou45/Greek-Mythology-Card-Jitsu/README.md

   * Tuesday: Built A.I. and corresponding classes and game logic.
   * Wednesday: Allowed for multiple rounds to be played and implemented game win logics.
   * Thursday Morning: Deploy onto GitHub Pages along with polishing user interface and experience.

+## Future Implementations:
+  * Improve A.I. to be more human like and play more predicatable cards.